danamini/aichat/readme.md

 - **Code contributions**: If you would like to contribute code to the project, please fork the repository and submit a pull request.
 Before submitting a pull request.

-By contributing to this project, you agree to abide by the [code of conduct](link to your project's code of conduct).

 ### Getting Started

 If you're new to contributing to open source projects, check out the following resources: